 Same trigger, same initial discomfort.
 But the ability to identify the feeling was never fully built.
 The person doesn't experience "I feel envious" or "I feel guilty."
 They experience only: "I feel bad."
 And without being able to locate the source inside themselves, every boundary feels like an attack.

-They hurt you because they cannot feel the moment they are in
+They hurt others because they cannot feel the moment they are in

-The person who crosses your boundaries, retaliates against your self-protection, and genuinely sees themselves as the victim.
-This isn't strategy.
-The nervous system is reporting a threat that isn't there.
+The person who crosses boundaries, retaliates against self-protection, and genuinely perceives themselves as the one being harmed.
+This is not strategy.
+The nervous system is reporting a threat that is not there.
 They build a picture of being surrounded by hostile, unfair people — and each time someone sets a boundary, it becomes another data point in that picture.

 The narrative feels solid from the inside — because it is.
 Every boundary really did feel like an attack.